RensTillmann/cli-common-commands/vim.md

 q
 ```

-#### 7) Execute macro X amount of times
+#### 7) Execute macro X amount of times until all domains have been replaced accordingly
 ```
 999@q
 ```

-#### 8) After the macro finished executing, execute the macro again until all the domains have been replaced accordingly.

-_This is a step that is required because a sanitized string might contain multiple domain names, and the macro only replaces 1 on each execution._
+#### 8) Last step is to replace all other none sanitized strings with correct domain name
 ```
-999@q
-999@q
-999@q
+:%s/myolddomain\.com/newdomain\.com/g
 ```